LittleOneNoise/SNLP_Fact_Checking/README.md

 `3.
 Sentence: Stars Nokia, Finland has been Nokiaed Nokia.`
 > -> Main information list: ['None', 'None'], category: stars, synonym does not exist

 Notice that the information showed above does not represent the complete data that is included for each element in the dictionary.
-The other information such as raw_sentence, splitted_sentence and the others were used for different purposes of building the skeleton.
+There is other information such as raw_sentence, splitted_sentence, etc that were used for different purposes for building the skeleton.
 In order to explain the skeleton in detail, some important notes related with sentence structures must be given.

 Each sentence includes 2 different facts that we call specific fact and generic fact.
 In example 1 and 2 (given above) Albert Einstein is the specific information while Nobel Prize in Physics stands for generic information.